 Instructions

-- Once the garlic turns lightly golden (about 2 minutes), add the tomato paste and cook out for 5-7 minutes, stirring frequently.
-If using, add a ½ teaspoon of crushed red pepper flakes towards the end of cooking the paste.
+- Heat a large pan to medium heat with the olive oil and garlic.
+Once the garlic turns lightly golden (about 2 minutes), add the tomato paste and cook for ~5 minutes, stirring frequently.
+If using, add a 1/2 teaspoon of crushed red pepper flakes towards the end of cooking the paste.

 - Add a touch of water (about 2 ounces) to loosen the paste and give it a stir.
 Add the plum tomatoes.